-v) Revenue recognition
+vii) Revenue recognition

-Revenue from entertainment services is recognised when the services are rendered and no significant uncertainty exists regarding the amount of consideration that will be derived from the sale and regarding its collection.
-Revenue from services is accounted as net of taxes.
+Revenue is recognised at the point of sale when the services are rendered and no significant uncertainty exists regarding the amount of consideration that will be derived from the sale of services and regarding its collection.
+Revenue from services are accounted as net of taxes.